astronomer/docs/learn/airflow-isolated-environments.md

 </TabItem>
 <TabItem value="traditional">

 Add the pinned versions of the packages you need to the `requirements` parameter of the PythonVirtualenvOperator.
-The operator will create a new virtual environment at runtime.
+The operator creates a new virtual environment at runtime.

 ```python
 # from airflow.operators.python import PythonVirtualenvOperator